 Bear farming and the bear bile industry in Vietnam

-In Vietnam, bear bile has been illegal for decades and demand for it has been decreasing, yet over 400 bears still remain captive across the country.
+In Vietnam, bear bile has been illegal for decades and demand for it has been decreasing, yet almost 300 bears still remain captive across the country.

 When the government began cracking down on the industry in 2005, there were not enough rescue centers and sanctuaries to take the 4,300 captive bears from farms.
 Thus, the government allowed owners to keep their bears, but microchipped all captive bears and started conducting regular inspections to make sure the owners were not extracting bile or obtaining new bears.
 Sadly, the microchipped bears are considered “legal” for this reason.